tryshoppe/documentation/tutorials/setting-up.md

 The first of these will add a route to your `config/routes.rb` file specifying that your Shoppe admin interface will be mounted at `/shoppe`.
 The second two will create database migrations used by two dependencies of Shoppe.
-[Nifty Attachments](https://github.com/niftyware/attachments) is used to store images in your database and the [Nifty key value store](https://github.com/niftyware/key-value-store) is used to store key/values for certain Shoppe models.
+[Nifty Attachments](https://github.com/atech/nifty-attachments) is used to store images in your database and the [Nifty Key Value Store](https://github.com/atech/nifty-key-value-store) is used to store key/values for certain Shoppe models.

 Next up is adding the appropriate tables to your database and loading the initial data needed for Shoppe.
+You may need to migrate the database twice for it to setup the tables for Shoppe.

 ```bash
 $ rake db:migrate shoppe:setup